 - Use Google Slides to simulate worksheets.
 Students can highlight or do other things to demonstrate close reading.

 Do you have any virtual teaching tips or tricks to share from your virtual teaching experiences?
 I’d love to hear them, and we can all learn from each other.
-Connect with me on Instagram to share your thoughts.
+Connect with me on Instagram (@2peasandadog) to share your virtual teaching tips.